skhbabez/bmi-calculator/README.md

 ### Continued development

 For the next Project I want to dive deeper into Testing with Storybook.
 I mostly revisited vitest her to see how it integrates into it.
 I personally struggled the most keeping track of accessibility, in terms of semantic layouts, due to reacts component based structure.
-Furthermore, setting a general page margin was wuite difgficult due to all the different overflowing backgrounds.
+Furthermore, setting a general page margin was quite difficult due to all the different overflowing backgrounds.
 I will explore some different strategies to better manage this in my next project.
+While not required, the current implementationm does not feel descriptive enough as the constraints on the fields are not well communicated.
+Especially from an accessibility standpoint, this I might have to improve.
+I am also not sure igf these constraints just might be to restrictive.

 ### Useful resources